etzJohn/speedboost/readme.md

+# speedboost ⚡️

-speedboost new JS projects for you and your team
+**speedboost** handles key decisions for new JS projects for you and your team

-bundling			✅
+* bundling			✅
-linting 			✅
+* linting 			✅
-transpiling		✅
+* transpiling		✅
-testing				✅
+* testing				✅

+#### note:
-#### note: for **.editorconfig** to work with your editor of choice, you may need to install a plugin, refer to http://editorconfig.org/ for a list
+* for `.editorconfig` to work with your editor of choice, you may need to install a plugin.
+Refer to http://editorconfig.org/ for a list